ICRAR/daliuge/docs/managers.rst

 DROP Managers
 -------------

-The runtime environment of DFMS consists on a hierarchy of *DROP Managers*.
+The runtime environment of |daliuge| consists on a hierarchy of *DROP Managers*.
 DROP Managers offer a standard interface to external entities to interact with the runtime system, allowing users to submit physical graphs, deploy them, let them run and query their status.